juju/docs/src/en/charms-scaling.md

 appropriate for fulfilling client demands placed upon it is known as *scalability*.
-Scaling *vertically* affects the resources of existing machines (memory, CPU, disk space) whereas scaling *horizontally* involves the number of units available.
+Scaling *vertically* affects the resources of existing machines (memory, CPU, disk space) whereas scaling *horizontally* involves the number of application units available.

-Scaling with Juju amounts to horizontal scaling where "scaling up" adds units and "scaling down" removes units.
 Units are not always synonymous with machines however.
 Multiple units can be placed onto a single machine (co-location) and still be considered horizontal scaling if sufficient resources are present on the machine.

 This page will describe how rudimentary scaling works with Juju as well as mention some less common situations.